menu icon

 • ½ cup peanut butter or another nut butter

-• 2-3 tablespoons plant milk or regular milk
+• 2-3 tablespoons soy milk or other plant-based/ dairy milk

 • 1 teaspoon vanilla extract

-• ½ cup protein powder unflavored and unsweetened preferred*
+• ½ cup vanilla protein powder plant-based or whey*

 • ⅓ cup chocolate chips